isaacnmm/pestpolicy-hugo2XX/content/posts/baby-bed-bugs/index.md

 layout: post
 ---

-Baby bed bugs (simply nymphs) are the bed bugs going through the initial five stages of [their life-cycle](https: //www. epa. gov/bedbugs/[bed-bugs](https: //pestpolicy. com/are-bed-bug-eggs-hard-or-soft/)-appearance-and-life-cycle).
+Baby bed bugs (simply nymphs) are the bed bugs going through the initial five stages of [their life-cycle](https://www.epa. gov/bedbugs/[bed-bugs](https://pestpolicy.com/are-bed-bug-eggs-hard-or-soft/)-appearance-and-life-cycle).
 They'll be straw or light brown (before taking a blood meal) and the size of a pinhead.
 Bed bug ( *Cimex lectularius* ) infests over 20% of American homes.

 It's essential to control the bed bugs nymphs in your house, bed frames, or mattress encasements.
 Check what bed bugs look like?

 ##  Baby Bed Bugs (Looks - Visible?, Size, Colors, Bites)

 First, check out the below video.
-It's a quick preview of how bed bugs look like - luckily, this video shows the bed bugs in all their life-stages - including the baby bed bugs-nymphs. https: //youtu. be/QozV-JdePM0
+It's a quick preview of how bed bugs look like - luckily, this video shows the bed bugs in all their life-stages - including the baby bed bugs-nymphs. https://youtu.be/QozV-JdePM0

 ##  **What Do Baby Bed Bugs Look Like?**

 The bed bug species that mainly attack humanbeings are the *Cimex hemipterusor theCimex lectularius*.
-[Adult bed bugs](https: //www. epa. gov/bedbugs) (females) lay about [250 viable eggs](https: //extension. umn. edu/biting-insects/bed-bugs).
+[Adult bed bugs](https://www.epa. gov/bedbugs) (females) lay about [250 viable eggs](https://extension.umn. edu/biting-insects/bed-bugs).
 The baby bed bugs-nymphs pass through 5 juvenile "nymph" stages as they molt towards attaining the adult stage - the wingless, reddish-brown, blood-sucking insects.

 **Sidenote**: Always sprayagainstbedbugs, fleas, or roaches on usedclothes andfurniture before you get them into your house.
 But also, check this guide on how to use steam heat treatment, rubbing alcohol, ammonia, bleach, or Lysol to kill bed bugs